Osteoporosis is a condition that weakens bones and increases the risk of breaks, fractures and other painful symptoms.2

 Everyone's bones lose mass and become thinner and more fragile with age.
 The National Osteoporosis Foundation recommends3 you have a bone mineral density test if:

-- you're a female of menopausal age with risk factors
+- You're a woman of menopausal age with risk factors

-- you're a post-menopausal female with risk factors
+- You're a postmenopausal woman with risk factors

 Factors that can increase your risk of osteoporosis include:4

 - Not enough calcium and vitamin D

 - A family history of osteoporosis or being of European or Asian descent

 - A history of medical issues that inhibit calcium absorption, such as hyperthyroidism5

 What happens during a bone mineral density test?